jay-johnson/docker-redis-cluster/README.md

-## A Distributed Redis Cluster with Docker-Compose
+## A Distributed Redis Cluster using Docker Swarm, Docker Compose, and Supervisor

 ### Overview